 - In Being John Malkovich, Cameron Diaz gets Catherine Keener pregnant.
 (Which is to say, this happens between their characters, but you get the picture.)
 Well, technically John Malkovitch gets Catherine Keener pregnant while Cameron Diaz is metaphysically inside his body, but they seem to count it as Cameron Diaz's kid.

-- The closest thing to a realistic example happens in The Broken Hearts Club.
+- A similar realistic example happens in The Broken Hearts Club: A Romantic Comedy.
 Patrick's lesbian sister Annie asks him to be her partner Leslie's sperm donor; this way the baby would be related to both moms.

 - The setting of the Polish science fiction film Sex Mission necessitates this.
 The film ends with the main protagonists successfully changing that for good, much to the cloning lab's nurses horror.